dynamoose/dynamoose/PENDING_CHANGELOG.md

 ### Bug Fixes

 - Fixed bug where using `model` as an attribute name in your Schema would cause random TypeMismatch errors.
+- Fixed an issue where after doing certain Item related operations, the original object passed in could be mutated.
+This is no longer the case and original items will not be mutated when doing Item related operations.

 ### Documentation